assad69ali/assad69ali/README.md

 ## 🧠 About Me

-🎓 I'm a **8th Semester Data Science student** at the University of Central Punjab, Lahore — passionate about turning raw data into real insights.
+🎓 I'm pursuing **Data Science** at the University of Central Punjab, Lahore — passionate about turning raw data into real insights.

 💼 I've gained hands-on industry experience as a **Strategy & Analytics Intern at Bank Alfalah**, where I worked on customer segmentation, behavior analysis, and data-driven decision-making.